 Volunteers are required to visit their square at least twice per year (once in July and once in August) to count butterflies.
 Additional spring visits can be made to count spring flying species.

-The WCBS runs as a partnership between Butterfly Conservation (BC), the British Trust for Ornithology (BTO), the Centre for Ecology and Hydrology (CEH) the Joint Nature Conservation Committee (JNCC), and is supported and steered by Forestry Commission, Natural England, Natural Resources Wales, Northern Ireland Environment Agency, and Scottish Natural Heritage.
+The WCBS runs as a partnership between Butterfly Conservation (BC), the British Trust for Ornithology (BTO), the Centre for Ecology and Hydrology (CEH) the Joint Nature Conservation Committee (JNCC), and is supported and steered by Forest and Land Scotland, Natural England, Natural Resources Wales, Northern Ireland Environment Agency, and Scottish Natural Heritage.
 Participants include recorders from the BTO/JNCC/ RSPB Breeding Bird Survey (BBS) and BC’s volunteer network.

 Visit the UK butterfly monitoring scheme (UKBMS) website for more details and copies of instructions and recording forms.